 8. My Kids Always Greeted Relatives with a Hug and Kiss.
 It’s Rude That Your Kids are So Standoffish.

-This is a hot topic for a lot of people.
+This is a hot topic for many people.
 Parents today are learning to navigate healthy boundaries.
 We now know how valuable it is to let kids express their feelings and decide who they do or do not want in their personal spaces.
 Previous generations may interpret this as rude or standoffish, but it’s a proactive way to teach kids that they control their bodies and never have to feel pressure to engage in physical touch.

 9. Are You Going to Let Her Eat That?

-Nutrition and parenting; what a love-hate relationship.
+Nutrition and parenting: what a love-hate relationship.
 Whether you’re splurging on a fast-food treat for your child or feeding them the latest homemade smoothie bowl you whipped up, you can expect this unnecessary comment from someone who disapproves of your selection as a parent.

 10. You Should Limit Your Kid’s Screen Time, That’s So Unhealthy.

 Screen time is something on which everyone has a strong opinion.
 Choosing what, when, where, and how much screen time your child is exposed to is a personal decision.
-It’s nobody’s business to judge, criticize or lecture you about it.
+It’s nobody’s business to judge, criticize, or lecture you about it.

 11. You’re Still Letting Them Sleep in Bed with You?